The 19 Best Weight-Loss Foods, by The Biggest Loser's Dietitian

 Put your peeler away!
 The skin of a cucumber retains many of its nutrients including vitamin C and vitamin K, which helps regulates blood clotting and contributes to healthy bones.

 Most vegetables are loaded with fiber, and broccoli is no exception.
-Not only do fiber-rich foods boost satiety and aid weight loss, they lower the risk of diabetes and heart disease.
-What’s more, broccoli contains a phytonutrient called sulforaphane that increase testosterone and fights off body fat storage.
+Not only do fiber-rich foods boost satiety and aid weight loss, but they also lower the risk of diabetes and heart disease.
+What's more, broccoli contains a phytonutrient called sulforaphane that increases testosterone and fights off body fat storage.
 This is a must-eat for any dieter.

 Eat This!
 Tip

 Add broccoli into your morning omelet and pair it with one of these 22 Best-Ever Teas for Weight Loss!

 Thanks to a metabolism-boosting compound, dihydrocapsiate, and their high vitamin C content, sweet red and green peppers can help you shrink your gut.
 A cup of these bell-shaped veggies serves up to three times the day's recommended vitamin C—a nutrient that counteracts stress hormones that trigger fat storage around the midsection.
 Prepare snack-size portions of peppers in advance and store them in the fridge in airtight baggies.
 This way you'll always have a healthy on-the-go snack in a pinch.
 For more low-calorie snack ideas, check out these 8 Grab and Go Snacks under 200 Calories.

 Research has found that eating protein not only boosts satiety, but it also helps people eat less at subsequent meals.
 Aim to consume 30% of your daily calories from lean sources of the nutrient.
 My favorites are below.